TahaHammouz/File-Management-System/README.md

 }
 ```

-Statement that loads the JDBC driver class for SQLite.
+This Statement that loads the JDBC driver class for SQLite.
 The JDBC driver class provides a set of methods for connecting to a database.
 ```java
 Class.forName("org.sqlite.JDBC");
 ```